CIS565-Fall-2014/Project-1/README.md

   when the block size passes _N_/4 (and a smaller one at _N_/8).
 These are major points where the number of blocks decreases by one.

+(These graphs are made by changing the block size as the simulation runs; while this may not be totally accurate since the data is different every frame, hand-comparing a bunch of values seemed to indicate that it was very close.)

 ### Performance predictions: matrix_math

 * Without running experiments, how would you expect the serial and GPU verions